 - Menstruation, pregnancy, and hormone replacement therapy

-- Dense breasts on imaging and certain breast changes identified on breast biopsy
+- Certain breast changes identified on breast biopsy

 Personalized Plan to Manage Your Breast Health

 As breast specialists, we take these factors and more into consideration when personalizing a plan to help you manage your breast health.
-After a comprehensive consultation, we order appropriate breast imaging, determine next steps, and provide an overall management strategy for your future breast health.
+After a comprehensive consultation, we order appropriate breast imaging, place referrals to any necessary consultants, determine the next steps and provide an overall management strategy for your future breast health.